Tehpaartos/Classic-WOW/BWLTankTips.md

 This is enough FR to help with the breath WITHOUT giving up too much MIT & TPS
 #### Tank Swaps
 Due to how the boss is scripted, AFTER the tank get Burning Adrenaline, the next Flame Breath will kill the boss tank.
-The next Off-tank will need to move to the MAIN TANKS position at the end of that next Flame Breath cast to avoid the raid geting tail  whipped.
+The next Off-tank will need to move to the MAIN TANKS position at the end of that next Flame Breath cast to avoid the raid getting tail whipped.

 ## Broodlord Lashlayer
 * Knock Away - Inflicts normal damage plus 30 to an enemy and knocks it back.
 * Mortal Strike - Inflicts 500% weapon damage and leaves the target wounded, reducing the effectiveness of any healing by 50% for 5 sec.
 * Cleave - Inflicts weapon damage plus 10 to an enemy and its nearest allies, affecting up to 3 targets.
 * Blast Wave - Unleashes a wave of flame, inflicting Fire damage to nearby enemies and reducing their movement speed for 8 sec.
-Ranged / Melee need to have backs to wall or not get knocked into mobs
+Ranged / Melee need to have backs to a wall or not get knocked into mobs
 ### The Fight
 * Flask should still be ticking from Vaelastrasz
 #### Main Tank